joelchrono12/joelchrono12.ml/_posts/2022-02-02-true-friendships.md

 Its such a weird thing.
 If you were to ask me who is my best friend, I truly don't know who would I name, or how many, if there are any.
 Its not about knowing everything about a person, no need to know their family or job, but well, I don't know, I guess its about getting to know their personality, their soul.
 Be able to stay by their side, not because of commitment or convenience, but because you care for them.

 During the time I've been part of the Linux and FOSS community, I have had the pleasure of knowing new people and even starting some meaningful conversations with a few of them, but I wonder if I'll really be able to keep in touch with them for 5 years.
-I sure wish to maybe be friends some people in here, after all Proverbs 18:24 says:
+I sure wish to maybe be friends with some people in here, after all Proverbs 18:24 says:

 > There are “friends” who destroy each other,
 > but a real friend sticks closer than a brother.